Ma-Ko-dev/Turn-Based-Prototype/README.md

 4. Press `Enter/Space` in Exploration mode to cycle turns.
 Combat will start when an enemy spotted you.

 ## ⚖️ License
+This project uses a dual-license model:

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+- Source code is licensed under the MIT License.
+- Game mechanics and rules are licensed as Open Game Content under the Open Game License v1.0a.

+See NOTICE.md for details.